Curt Smith (baseball)

-Curt Smith (born September 9, 1986 in Willemstad, Curaçao, in the former Netherlands Antilles) is a Dutch former professional baseball player.
+Curt Smith (born September 9, 1986, in Willemstad, Curaçao, in the former Netherlands Antilles) is a Dutch former professional baseball first baseman.
 He is also a member of the Dutch national team.
-He was drafted by the St. Louis Cardinals in the 39th round of the 2008 MLB Draft.
+He was drafted by the St. Louis Cardinals in the 39th round of the 2008 MLB draft.

 Career

 Smith attended the University of Maine at Orono, and hit .403 in his final season as a senior.

 St. Louis Cardinals

 Smith was selected by the St. Louis Cardinals out of the University of Maine in the 39th round (1,175th overall) of the June 2008 First-Year Player Draft.
 At Maine, Smith was named America East Player of the Year in 2008.
 In 2008, Smith played for the Rookie ball Johnson City Cardinals and the Single-A Quad Cities River Bandits.
 In 2009, he was assigned to the Single-A advanced Palm Beach Cardinals, and briefly spent time with the Double-A Springfield Cardinals.
 Smith spent the entire 2010 season with Springfield, and was named a mid-season All-Star.
 On April 3, 2011, Smith was released by the Cardinals organization.
 At the time of his release, Smith was a career .301/.336/.457 hitter in 260 minor league games.